mims-harvard/TDC/README.md

 ## Data Server Maintenance Issues

-TDC is hosted in [Harvard Dataverse](https://dataverse.harvard.edu/).
-When dataverse is under maintenance, TDC will not able to retrieve datasets.
-Although rare, when it happens, please come back in couple of hours or check the status by visiting the [dataverse website](https://dataverse.harvard.edu/).
+TDC is hosted on [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/21LKWG) with the following persistent identifier [https://doi.org/10.7910/DVN/21LKWG](https://doi.org/10.7910/DVN/21LKWG).
+When Dataverse is under maintenance, TDC datasets cannot be retrieved.
+That happens rarely; please check the status on [the Dataverse website](https://dataverse.harvard.edu/).

 ## License
 TDC codebase is under MIT license.
 For individual dataset usage, please refer to the dataset license found in the website.